Gap Year Days 70 – 75

 My plan for Monday was to hit the shops.
 There were a couple of things I needed, and I had seen the right shops not far from us, and we didn’t have anything else to do, so off we went.
 We weren’t far down the road and we noticed not all of the shops were open.
 A bit weird, but then we started seeing hand-written notes in the windows saying they were closed for the day!
 Some of the bigger stores were open, but the trip ended unsuccessfully, and while we were back having our lunch we googled why the shops were shut.
 Sure enough, it was a public holiday – but only in Trento.

 In the afternoon we visited Muse, the science museum.
 It was not exactly what I was expecting, it was more natural sciences, about the geography of the area, the animals, the environment.
-There were also sections on extinct animals and issues regarding what we should be doing in the future to stop loosing so many species.
+There were also sections on extinct animals and issues regarding what we should be doing in the future to stop losing so many species.
 There are a few interactive areas, and lots of areas that are clearly used when school groups visit.
 The visit starts at the terrace at the top of the building overlooking the city and the mountains, and finishes with a walk through a tropical garden.
 All up a nice way to spend a couple of hours, and it would be especially good to bring kids.
 They would love the many animal models, and the dinosaur skeletons (replicas).

 As we left Muse, we went to investigate the building to the left – some sort of castle.
 There a display inside, and entry was free, so in we went.
 The lower floor was about a documentary that had been made by some local people who had moved a mob of sheep along a traditional path through the mountains.
 The documentary was being played in one room, and a few other rooms showed photographs that had been taken.
 The scenery is breathtaking, and it was amusing to see the sheep being moved through little towns.

 The two upper floors had many photographs – blown up large – showing off the natural beauty of the immediate area, and then other mountains nearby.
 Most of them were absolutely stunning.
-The castle itself still had some of the original frescoes on the walls.
+The castle itself also still had some of the original frescoes on the walls.